 - Integrates with 100+ CRM Apps

-VoIP, or Voice over Internet Protocol, is technology that allows you to make phone calls using the internet.
+VoIP, or Voice over Internet Protocol, is a phone system technology that allows you to make phone calls using the internet.
 Instead of your voice being sent over telephone wires or a cellular network, your voice is turned into data and sent via the internet.
 Some early VoIP systems include Skype, Google Hangouts, and Jabber.
 Many people wonder

 Hosted PBX — Calls are routed to you over the internet and your PBX phone hardware is off-site.

 PBX (Private Branch Exchange) — In a business, a telephone exchange or a switching system that lets a business with multiple phone extensions and lines share a connection to the PSTN.
 It also allows internal extension-to-extension calling as well as inbound and outbound calls.